-Specific exercises given to you for your condition should be carried out as directed by your Osteopath or Physiotherapist.
+At City Osteopathy and Physiotherapy, specific exercises maybe given to you for your condition and should be carried out as directed by your Osteopath or Physiotherapist.
 They should be carried out regularly in order to effect a change.
 This may be little and often if you have an acute problem or trying to change habits, otherwise they may in sets of repetitions that are asked to be repeated two or three times daily.
 It is only be repetition that you can change the muscles to help correct postural imbalances or to strengthen injured muscles.

-When an Osteopath/Physiotherapist manipulates your back you will hear a click.
+At City Osteopathy and Physiotherapy your Osteopath or Physiotherapist may manipulate your back.
+When an Osteopath/Physiotherapist manipulates your back you may hear a click.
 The click is due to the surfaces of the joint coming apart creating a potential vacuum.
 The aim of this is to separate the joint surfaces, which leads to increased movement between the bones that make up the joint, and causes the muscles surrounding the joint to relax.
 You may feel a little twisted and stretched as the Osteopath/Physiotherapist prepares you for manipulation should not cause pain.

 Therefore mainstream Chiropractic is more a system of joint release only while Osteopathy addresses the supporting tissue involvement prior to joint mobilization and gentle manipulation.